 Empowering compassionate black and brown youth to create legacies of excellence.

-A YMCA college readiness program, Y-Scholars was developed to address the inequities and close the achievement gap for students of color, helping over 250 students graduate high school since it started at Garfield Highschool in 2004.
-Y-Scholars strives to provide support for students of color and their families, with the tools needed to successfully navigate preparing for college, applying for scholarships, financial awareness, mentoring with alumni of Y-Scholars and providing a continued pipeline of support during the transition from high school to higher education.
+A YMCA college readiness program, Y-Scholars, was developed to address the inequities and close the achievement gap for students of color, helping over 5,000 students graduate high school since it started at Garfield High School in 2004.
+Y-Scholars strives to provide support for students of color and their families with the tools needed to successfully navigate preparing for college, applying for scholarships, financial awareness, mentoring with alumni of Y-Scholars, and providing a continued pipeline of support during the transition from high school to higher education.

 90% of participants successfully complete the program and 100% who of those completing the program graduated high school.